christosgkoutzis/christosgkoutzis/README.md

 </br>

-### 👨‍💻 Programming/Markup languages, frameworks and other Web Development technologies I've worked with
+### 👨‍💻 Languages, web stacks and other Web Development technologies I've worked with

   - **Programming Languages**